PALATINE BONE ANATOMY

 • Functions:

-• Forms part of the nasal cavity lateral wall
+• Forms part of your nasal cavity lateral wall

 • Contributes to maxillary sinus walls